scalar-labs/scalardl-node-client-sdk/README.md

 ## Send the raw gRPC requests to Scalar DL servers
 The SDK provides another `ClientServiceWithBinary` class whereby users can send byte arries of requests to Scalar DL servers.
 It is similar with `ClientService` class to construct `ClientServiceWithBinary` class.
-However, ClientServiceWithBinary is different from ClientService.
-ClientService encapsulates responses into Scalar defined objects but ClientServiceWithBinary returns gRPC native objects.

 ```javascript
 const { ClientServiceWithBinary } = require('@scalar-labs/scalardl-node-client-sdk');